Boycott: NBA playoff games called off amid player protest

 Called off: Games between Milwaukee and Orlando, Houston and Oklahoma City and the Los Angeles Lakers and Portland.
 The NBA said all three games would be rescheduled, yet did not say when.

-Players had been discussing boycotting games in the bubble after the shooting of Blake by police in Kenosha, Wisconsin.
-More discussions were scheduled Wednesday, but even before that the Bucks apparently decided they would act.
+Players had been discussing boycotting games in the bubble after the shooting of Blake in Kenosha, Wisconsin.
+More discussions among players on teams still in the bubble were scheduled Wednesday, presumably on how — or if — to go forward with the season, but even before that the Bucks apparently decided they would act.

-“Some things are bigger than basketball,” Bucks senior vice president Alex Lasry tweeted.
-“The stand taken today by the players and (the organization) shows that we’re fed up.
-Enough is enough.
-Change needs to happen.
-I’m incredibly proud of our guys and we stand 100% behind our players ready to assist and bring about real change.”
+“We fully support our players and the decision they made,” Bucks owners Marc Lasry, Wes Edens and Jamie Dinan said in a joint statement.
+“Although we did not know beforehand, we would have wholeheartedly agreed with them.
+The only way to bring about change is to shine a light on the racial injustices that are happening in front of us.
+Our players have done that and we will continue to stand alongside them and demand accountability and change.”

+Added Jeanie Buss, the Governor of the Lakers, in a tweet: “I stand behind our players, today and always.
+After more than 400 years of cruelty, racism and injustice, we all need to work together to say enough is enough.”

+“We weren’t given advanced notice about the decision but we are happy to stand in solidarity with Milwaukee, Jacob, and the entire NBA community,” Orlando guard Michael Carter-Williams said.
+“Change is coming.”

 Magic players and referees were on the basketball court for the game but Milwaukee never took the floor.
-Eventually everyone else left and the arena staff soon took the balls, towels and tags that go on player chairs back inside.
+The National Basketball Referees Association said it “stands in solidarity with our players’ decision to boycott tonight’s games” and the National Basketball Players Association tweeted that the “revolution will be televised.”

+NBPA President Chris Paul of the Oklahoma City Thunder and guard Russell Westbrook of the Houston Rockets were seen emerging from a conversation, not long before it became known that their teams also decided to not play their scheduled game Wednesday.

+“Today we stand united with the NBA Office, the National Basketball Players Association, the Milwaukee Bucks and the rest of the league condemning bigotry, racial injustice and the unwarranted use of violence by police against people of color,” the Magic and its ownership group, the DeVos family, said in a statement.

 Demanding societal change and ending racial injustice has been a major part of the NBA’s restart at Walt Disney World.
 The phrase “Black Lives Matter” is painted on the arena courts, players are wearing messages urging change on their jerseys and coaches are donning pins demanding racial justice as well.